Ethereum Staking 2025: Complete Guide

 • Setup: Additional software component for validators

-• Risks: Potential censorship and centralization concerns
+• Risks: Potential censorship and centralisation concerns

 Validator Exit Strategies